Amanda Bauer

 Amanda Elaine Bauer (born 26 May 1979) is an American professional astronomer and science communicator.
 She is the Deputy Director and Head of Science and Education at Yerkes Observatory in Williams Bay, Wisconsin.
 She was previously based in Tucson, Arizona working as the Deputy Director of Vera C. Rubin Observatory Operations, which began observing in 2025 to capture the Legacy Survey of Space ad Time (LSST).
-Prior to that, Dr Bauer was the Head of Education and Public Outreach for Rubin Observatory.
+Prior to that, she was the Head of Education and Public Outreach for Rubin Observatory.

 Early life and education

 Bauer grew up in Cincinnati, Ohio, United States.
 She had an interest in astronomy since she was young, and enjoyed the math club in high school, but at the time she did not consider that these could be a career.
 In college, at the University of Cincinnati, she initially majored in French, but she changed to Science after trying unsuccessfully to arrange to study abroad.
 Her college did not have an Astronomy department, so instead she majored in physics.

 While pursuing her undergraduate degree, she undertook a student internship with the Sloan Digital Sky Survey from 2000 to 2002.
 She graduated with a Bachelor of Science with High Honors in Physics from the University of Cincinnati in 2002.

 Bauer immediately started her master's degree in astronomy at the University of Texas at Austin.
 This was where she started her involvement with the area that would become the major focus of her research career: galaxy assembly and evolution.
 She graduated as a Master of Science in 2004 and began studying for a PhD in Astrophysics, still at the University of Texas at Austin.
 This included working as a research associate at the Max Planck Institute for Extraterrestrial Physics in Germany in 2006, and at the Gemini Observatory in Chile in 2007.
 She was awarded her PhD in 2008, with her thesis entitled Star-Forming Galaxies Growing Up Over the Last Ten Billion Years.